 Short for Formula Translation, Fortran was one of the first programming languages, and the oldest programming language still in use today.
 Development of Fortran was begun in 1954 by John Backus and members of the IBM team.
-The reference manual was made public on October 15, 1956, and the first compiler was released in 1957.
+The reference manual was made public on October 15, 1956, and the first compiler was released to customers in 1957.

 Below is a brief history of Fortran.

 - FORTRAN III - 1958 (Never released to public.)

 - FORTRAN 77 - 1980